 Puts the Breaks on Inflammation

-Vitamin C’s widespread anti-inflammatory activities already ensure its place as an essential bone-health nutrient, but it has many other important bone-building actions completely unrelated to its antioxidant effects.
+Vitamin C’s anti-inflammatory activities ensure its place as an essential bone-health nutrient.
+But it has many other important bone-building actions too.

 Vitamin C and Bone Health: Research Roundup